AlexOliveira123/task_control_app/README.md

 ## Installing the app

-To install the app, clone the repository and run the command "flutter run" from the root folder.
+To install the app, clone the repository and in the root folder run the command "flutter pub get" to get the dependencies and then "flutter run" to run the app.